thirdweb-dev/engine/docs/1-user-guide.md

 #### Creating Backend Wallets

-Backend wallets are used by the web3-api to execute transactions, you should think of these as owned by the developer who's runnign the server.
+Backend wallets are used by the web3-api to execute transactions, you should think of these as owned by the developer who's running the server.

 1.POST /create/wallet
 `{